alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 Fleek's protocol ranks grow again!
 Make room for **Handshake**, the peer-to-peer root naming system blockchain.
 Add **custom HNS domains for both IPFS & Internet Computer hosted sites and apps**, seamlessly, and as quick as it is to set up DNS or ENS.

-Handshake and its thriving ecosystem & community blows us away each week with dope news like the [release of dLinks by Namebase](https://www.namebase.io/blog/dlinks-launch/), or HNS support in the [Puma mobile browser](https://www.pumabrowser.com/)!
+Handshake and its thriving ecosystem & community blows us away each week with dope news like the [release of dLinks by Namebase](https://www.namebase.io/blog/dlinks-launch/) earlier this year or community projects like [Flip.Flops](http://flip.flops.hns.to/), an email service on top of HNS!

 We're pumped about welcoming this ecosystem into Fleek, and add another blockchain alternative to DNS, together with ENS (Ethereum Name Service), as they forge the road towards making unstoppable and user-owned naming a reality on the Open Web.

 Plus, let's be honest.
 Owning top level domains is just cool and we can't wait to see what awesome domain+TLDs combos you bring on to Fleek.